tukaelu/zgsync/README.md

       --save-article                             It saves the article in addition to the translation.
 ```

+The empty subcommand should not be used when adding a new Translation to an existing Article.

 ## Markdown file format

 zgsync manages Translations and Articles in the following formats respectively.

 ### Translations

 Translations are files composed of Frontmatter and Markdown text.
 The Markdown, which corresponds to the body of the article, is written in this file.
+Ensure that the Markdown Frontmatter related to properties required by the API is not missing.

 ```markdown
 ---